 The classic coleslaw is called classic for a reason: Cabbage, scallions, mayonnaise, buttermilk, sugar, salt, vinegar, and lemon juice are mixed together and left to sit until the flavors are perfectly mingled.
-Seriously, folks, don’t throw a picnic, BBQ, or cookout of any sort without this slaw.
+A must have at every BBQ, picnic, and cookout.

 How fortunate for us—and by us, I mean humanity—that tucked within the pages of a rather nondescript and unassuming guide to smoking there exists what is simply the best coleslaw known to man.
 [Editor’s Note: I’m not one for hyperbole.
 Try the recipe.
 I’m not exaggerating.]
 Originally published July 1, 2015.–Renee Schettler Rossi

 Just Like Grandma's Coleslaw

 What makes us—okay, maybe just our editor-in-chief—partial to this classic coleslaw is the fact that it’s uncannily like her grandma’s coleslaw, made fresh each day during summer with just-picked cabbage from the garden, her grandma’s upper arm all a jiggle as she would vigorously stir together milk, vinegar, and sugar in a small dish and then dribble the sweetly tart elixir over a heap of sliced cabbage.
 The milky, sugary, tangy concoction was sweet relief from the boring bitterness of most veggies—then and now.
 This recipe finesses the classic with the addition of buttermilk and mayo, ensuring just the right tang.
 Trust us when we assure you that this coleslaw is one that your friends and family and yourself will be craving all summer long, whether as a stand-alone side or a plop of something crunchy and sweet atop a pulled pork sandwich.

 - Quick Glance

 - Serves 6 to 8